fedexu/love-article/README.md

 #### Run the app
-To run the app simply type `docker-compose up --build` All the images will be builded locally and runned.
+To run the app simply type `docker-compose up --build` All the images will be built locally and run.
 If you want to detach the process add -d in the command.

 #### Important endpoints
 Run locally with Eclipse/IntelliJ: